Engineering Robust Intelligence in AI Collectives

 Round 1: Initial sentiment scores diverge widely (EconAgent: +0.1, NewsAgent: -0.4, GeneralistAgent: +0.3), giving ConsensusQuality(1) = 0.43.

-Connecting the Examples: The Apple earnings analysis (line 87) that escalates to arbitration could benefit from multi-round deliberation if time permits, using this merger analysis framework.
+Connecting the Examples: The Apple earnings analysis above (escalation to arbitration under ConsensusQuality = 0.45) could benefit from multi-round deliberation if time permits, using this merger analysis framework.
 When consensus quality falls below 0.55, the system can choose between immediate arbitration (fast) or multi-round deliberation (thorough) based on time constraints and decision stakes.

 Byzantine Social Choice Theory